Elorm-t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 10- a + b: A function that adds two number.

 Task 11 - 98 Battery Street, the OG: A function that prints numbers from n to 98.

+Task 12 - The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself: A function that prints n by n times-table.